malcolm-smith/1405-practice/README.md

-# COMP 1405 B Practice Problems
+# COMP 1405 B Practice

-Here you can find solutions for all COMP 1405 practice problems.
+Here you can find solutions for COMP 1405 material.
 Either fork and pull request or send me your solutions to upload your own solutions!

 <table>
 <tr><th>Problem Sets</th><th>Practice Midterms</th><th>Midterms</th></tr>